silentorb/imp_cpp/README.md

 * Implicit
 * Imps

-"simple is simpler simpler, and imp is simpler simple"
+"simple is simplied simplied, and imp is simplied simple"

 Imp is a humble language, which means: